Title

 MDSS can also run using the Podman container engine instead of the default Docker one on RHEL operating systems.
 Podman, podman-docker and docker-compose need to be installed and running before installing MDSS.

-After the installation is complete, MDSS needs to be configured to skip the checks for the default Docker engine.
-This is done by setting SKIP_DOCKER_CHECKS=yes in the /etc/mdss/customer.env file.
-The following commands can be used to install Podman and MDSS on RHEL.
+After installation, MDSS must be configured to skip the default Docker engine checks.
+This is achieved by setting SKIP_DOCKER_CHECKS=yes in the /etc/mdss/customer.env configuration file.